Webinar on Public Investment Planning with a Water-Energy-Food (WEF) Nexus Approach

 On June 24, the webinar “Planning of public investments with a Water-Energy-Food Nexus approach” was carried out.
 This event was organized for the SNIP Network, where ILPES / ECLAC, IDB and GIZ participate, the event had 54 participants from 9 countries, who had the opportunity to discuss the experiences presented and the potential of applying the Nexus approach in their countries.

-In this event, the Water and Energy Unit of the Natural Resources Division of ECLAC launched the "Methodological Guide for the design of WEF Nexus actions for the countries of Latin America and the Caribbean ", and also presented its practical application with a case study from Chile, which is part of the report" Lessons learnt of the adoption of the Nexus approach in Latin America and the Caribbean ", which compiles more than ten case studies with Lessons learnt and challenges for the adoption of the Nexus approach in the region.
+In this event, the Water and Energy Unit of the Natural Resources Division of ECLAC launched the "Methodological Guidelines: design of actions with a water-energy-food Nexus approach for Latin American and Caribbean countries", and also presented its practical application with a case study from Chile, which is part of the report" Lessons learnt of the adoption of the Nexus approach in Latin America and the Caribbean ", which compiles more than ten case studies with Lessons learnt and challenges for the adoption of the Nexus approach in the region.
 Both documents will be published soon.

 Francisco Tula, president of the SNIP network, oversaw welcome the event.
 On the other hand, Jeanette Sánchez, Director of the Division of Natural Resources of ECLAC, presented the session and highlighted the importance of promoting the Nexus approach, taking into account the undeniable interrelationships that exist between the water, energy and food sectors under the context of our region.
 Antonio Levy, regional coordinator of the Nexus Dialogue in Latin America and the Caribbean, with Silvia Saravia and Marina Gil from the Natural Resources Division moderated the meeting.